Saxsori/ray-cast/README.md

 ### Vertical Gridline

 To check the vertical grid line hit, it will be the same but opposite.
 The calculation will depend only on the ray Y where it could hit the Y lines.
-Previously on the horizontal checkers it was depending on the ray X where it can hit on the X lines.
+Previously on the horizontal checkers it was depending on the ray X where it can hit the X lines.

 So the formula will be changed to this ..